Protection Planning

 Protection planning helps ensure that financial commitments such as mortgages, family living costs and business responsibilities can continue to be met if circumstances change unexpectedly.

 For business owners, protection planning can also play an important role in protecting the continuity and stability of a business.
-Appropriate protection arrangements can help ensure businesses remain financially secure in the event of illness, death or the loss of a key individual.
+Appropriate protection arrangements can help businesses remain financially secure in the event of illness, death or the loss of a key individual.

 Protection planning that evolves over time